Is Teekay Corporation Primed For A Short Squeeze?

 Our Views on Shorting

-I’m not opposed to short investors or the practice of “shorting.”
+I'm not opposed to short investors or the practice of "shorting."
 Far from it.
 I believe that short investors are often highly skilled researchers and activists who are skilled at discovering price dislocations and who are equipped with the skills to profit heavily from exposing these issues.
-In the shipping sector, we have close to a complete success rate in short positions and pair trades.These include shorts on Diana Containerships (DCIX) from $56/sh (current price $0.36), Box Ships (OTCQB:TEUFF) from $6/sh (current price $0.13), Global Ship Lease (GSL) from $5.50 (current price $1.50), Safe Bulkers (SB) from $3/sh (2 month drop of over 80%), Nordic American Tankers (NAT) from $14/sh (current price $6.12), and Scorpio Bulkers from $21/sh down to $2.98/sh, where we went long (along with SLTB at $9.10) and then closed out our long exposure a year later at $7.50.
+In the shipping sector, we have close to a complete success rate in short positions and pair trades.These include shorts on Diana Containerships (DCIX) from $56/sh (current price $0.36), Box Ships (OTCQB:TEUFF) from $6/sh (current price $0.13), Global Ship Lease (GSL) from $5.50 (current price $1.50), Safe Bulkers (SB) from $3/sh (2-month drop of over 80%), Nordic American Tankers (NAT) from $14/sh (current price $6.12), and Scorpio Bulkers (NYSE:SALT) from $21/sh down to $2.98/sh, where we went long (along with SLTB at $9.10) and then closed out our long exposure a year later at $7.50.
 We have many others.

 I believe it's pretty safe to say we are good at shorting shipping stocks.
 I believe it's also pretty fair to say we understand what makes a good short and what doesn't.
 Teekay Corporation is a horrible idea to short unless you want to get destroyed by a freight train.
 Be careful out there.